swarmidentity/louis-racette/infrastructure/terraform/README.md

 # Terraform setup scripts for hosting this personal site
 Terraform and Infrastructure Scripts

-Terraform scripts require a backup image that has a configured password.
+Terraform scripts require a backup image that has a configured password if you want to run any startup commands.

 ```
 #Setup servers